 Is it too early to begin Valentine posts?
-I’m wondering since I just celebrated the 12th day of Christmas~3 Kings Day, also known as Epiphany, yesterday.
+I’m wondering since I just celebrated the 12th day of Christmas, 3 Kings Day, also known as Epiphany, yesterday.
 How did I celebrate?
 I took down my tree and made a huge pan of brownies.
 Life is Like a Box of Chocolates Tutorial.

 I am going to tell you that it is ok if you do not have perfect pleats.
 I am sure there are people out there that pleat their edges while also holding a ruler, but I am not one of them and you don’t have to be either.
 Next, cut a shape to fit the interior space to cover it.
 I used scrapbook paper, but could you imagine this in velvet~ yum!